iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 <admon type="warn">

-In this example, we will be provisioning a `m5.2xlarge` [AWS EC2 instance](https://aws.amazon.com/ec2/instance-types/).
+In this example, we will be provisioning an `m5.2xlarge` [AWS EC2 instance](https://aws.amazon.com/ec2/instance-types/).
 Be aware that this instance is not included in the free tier, and Amazon will charge you for your usage.
-CML will automatically terminate the instance upon completion of the pipeline, however.
+To minimize cost, CML always terminates the instance upon completion of the pipeline.

 </admon>